paularchive/AlphaForumware/README.md

 And some of the functions are rewritten.

-AlphaForumware is a forum application written in PHP.
-We use the Laravel PHP Framework and Semantic UI.
-It's possible to:
+AlphaForumware is a free to use forum application written in PHP based on the Laravel PHP Framework.
+Our goal is to make an easy to use/manage application with a modern UI.
-* Register/Login
-* Create/Edit/Delete Forum Categories
-* Create/Edit/Delete Forum Sub Categories in Categories
-* Create/Edit/Delete Topics in Categories
-* Create/Edit/Delete Replies in Threads
-* Backend coming soon!

-Dependencies
+Dependenties
 ------------
 * PHP 5.5+
 * Composer